 Defining clear goals early on will result in quick wins.

-A scalable program should involve the ability to continuously monitor the controls that are in place at your third-party.
+A scalable third-party risk management program should involve the ability to continuously monitor the controls that are in place at your third-party.
 So it might be helpful to ask:

 Start with monitoring your most critical third parties to identify security issues that may exist which have the potential to be exploited.
 Run a limited pilot and don’t try to boil the ocean by performing security scanning of a large number of your third-parties initially.
 Build out a process that allows you to take action on findings and mitigate them.
 You can scale it later, and also discover unknown fourth-party / subcontractor relationships.